-You may not use the word “can’t,” except in this sentence:
+Flight Rule #1 – You may not use the word “can’t” except in this sentence:

 Flight Rule # 2 – You may only say positive things about yourself.

 It is important that we learn to speak affirmatively about ourselves and others.
-Usually, right after someone says “can’t” then they say something like…because I’m not strong, or too fat, or too weak, or not good enough.
+Usually, right after someone says “can’t” then they say something like…because I’m not strong, or I’m too fat, or I’m not good enough.
 We know you are amazing in so many ways, so we’ll help you get in the habit of speaking kindly to yourself.
 Remember, your body is listening to everything you say.

 Flight Rule #3 – Be grateful you have two legs to stand on.

 Always stand on both legs evenly.
-Leaning into one leg can create scoliosis, and injure ligaments and tendons in your hips and knees.
-This rule is also a symbol for stand strong on your own two legs, but remember the shoulders of the ancestors you are standing on.
-And not just your ancestors, remember all the people in your life that have helped you get to where you are.
-Be grateful and thank them.
-Gratitude is a powerfully positive habit to cultivate.
+Not doing so can creates scoliosis and strains ligaments and tendons in your hips and knees.
+Standing strong on your own two legs is also a symbol to remember the shoulders of everyone you are standing on.
+Remember your ancestors.
+Remember all the people in your life that have helped you get to where you are and thank them.
+Gratitude is a wonderful habit!

 Flight Rule #4 – Do not compare yourself to others.